jscheid/prettier.el/README.md

 Remote formatting might be improved in the future in the following ways:

-- Using remote Prettier only to determine options for the remote file, but useing local Prettier to do the actual formatting.
+- Using remote Prettier only to determine options for the remote file, but using local Prettier to do the actual formatting.
 This would help with large source files and slow connections.

 - Obviating the need for remote Prettier by walking the remote